 “Let Me Explain.
 No, There Is Too Much.
 Let Me Sum-Up…”

 Finally, the most important thing to remember about preparing for an engagement session is that we are trying to photograph you, so be yourself!
 Dress nice, but don’t get so “dressed up” that you are uncomfortable.
 Interact with each other the way you normally would.
 Goof off, make faces, cuddle, laugh, play.
 In short, have fun and bring your ‘A’ game!

-I will be honest, we have yet to be disappointed with my couples on their fashion sense, you all rock and there is a reason we work so well together!
-Here are just a few examples of some great outfits my couples have put together, ranging from casual to more dressy and a mix of both!
+I will be honest, we have yet to be disappointed with our couples on their fashion sense, you all rock and there is a reason we work so well together!
+Here are just a few examples of some great outfits that couples have put together, ranging from casual to more dressy and a mix of both!
 You all get an A+ for style!